Physics Readiness Exam

 Math Qualification Test for Introductory Physics – Physics 111 or Physics 220

-This exam will be given twice.
+This exam will be given three times.

 You must take the test even if you have taken it in a previous semester.
 Scores are not carried forward.
 The passing score is established by the department faculty.
 It is our experience that students who cannot pass this test will not be able to successfully complete introductory physics, and therefore will be dropped from Physics 111 or 220.
 Students who fail the readiness test should review in preparation for the next time the course is offered.
 See references below for study purposes.
 Math 199 (previously numbered Math 109) and Phys 101 are SFSU courses that are recommended for preparation.

 The readiness exam covers the following topics:

 - Exponents, roots, and scientific notation - ability to add, subtract, multiply, divide, and take powers and roots of variables and numbers expressed in scientific notation.

 - Algebra – Ability to solve linear and quadratic algebraic equations, including use of the quadratic formula.
 Ability to solve for one variable in terms of other variables.
 Ability to solve a set of two simultaneous equations.

 - Geometry – Basic knowledge of angles, triangles, perimeters and areas of figures.

 - Trigonometry – Ability to use sin, cos, and tan functions and the Pythagorean theorem.

 - Graphing – Knowledge and ability to work with graphs of linear and quadratic functions, including understanding slopes and intercepts and ability to write the equation for a straight line based on knowledge of the coordinates of two points on the line.

 - High-School Physics – Some elementary questions at the level of high-school physics courses.